Addressing Social Determinants of Health Through Community-Based Health Promotion and Community-Engaged Art Collaboration

 This minor is open to all graduate students at Drexel.

-LEARN MORE ABOUT THE GRADUATE MINOR IN ARTS AND COMMUNITY HEALTH
+LEARN MORE ABOUT DORNSIFE'S GRADUATE MINOR IN ARTS IN PUBLIC HEALTH